Fort Worth Hospital Experiences Summertime 'Baby Boom' Of 100 Babies Within Two Stretches Totaling 91 Hours

 Beginning on June 24, Andrews Women’s Hospital at Baylor Scott and White All Saints Medical Center in Fort Worth said it delivered 52 babies in 47 hours.

+“While Andrews Women’s Hospital is known as a high-volume delivery hospital, the influx in births was considered rare and exceptional,” Baylor Scott and White said in its news release.

-Then, on June 28, the hospital’s labor and delivery team delivered 55 babies in 44 hours, Baylor Scott and White said in a release.READ MORE: Swimmer Dies After Being Pulled From Joe Pool Lake
+Then, on June 28, the hospital’s labor and delivery team delivered 55 babies in 44 hours, Baylor Scott and White said in a release.READ MORE: Dallas' Sha'Carri Richardson Won't Compete In Tokyo Olympics After Being Left Off Relay Team

 The baby boom beat the hospital’s 2018 record, when staff delivered 48 babies in 41 hours, the hospital said.